snielsson/public/BrowserUserScripts/README.md

 If the `violent monkey` browser extension is installed, the `install script` links can be used to install from this repo.

-> [!info] Note that these script may change without any notice so use at own risk.
+> [!CAUTION] Note that these script may change without any notice so use at own risk.

 ### AllSites.js ([install Script](https://raw.githubusercontent.com/snielsson/public/BrowserUserScripts/AllSites.user.js))